Sugar Coated Violet Petals

 DESCRIPTION

-Our candied violet petals are small, purple-colored gems, embedded in a tasty, protective sugar shell.
+Our candied violet petals are small, purple-colored gems, part of the tradition of 1700s sweets, embedded in a tasty, protective sugar shell.
 This shell is part of the petal eating experience.
 It’s a preservative, protecting the dried petal inside, and a flavor enhancer with a distinct violet taste of its own.
 The sugar also has a delightful crunch and makes the candied petals durable enough to make a presence atop ice cream, frostings on a cake, or a garnish at a tea-time dessert.
 As for the taste: sweet and unmistakenly floral, violet flavor rising up in every bite making them a truly delightful candy treat.
+A wonderful addition to any historical candy gift.
 A truly unique candy with a deserved and venerable history.
-The history of rose petals is on the label with a period illustration.
-These petals are from a shop in Toulouse, France which opened in 1818.
+Now part of our historical candy collection, the history of rose petals is on the label with a period illustration.
+These petals are from a shop in Toulouse, France which opened in 1818

 Product Details